hdrhbbu1/sourcegraph.github.io/enterprise/index.md

 Security is core to everything we do.
 Learn more at <a href="/security">sourcegraph.com/security</a>

 ## Sourcegraph Enterprise
-Use Sourcegraph with code hosted on your own servers
+Use Sourcegraph with code hosted on your own servers.
 * Enterprise integrations: GitHub Enterprise, Phabricator, and other tools
 * Instant code search and code intelligence
 * Dedicated Customer Success Manager